c0sco/ansible-modules-bitwarden/README.md

 ## Lookup plugin

-Use `lookup()` with the `bitwarden` argument, followed by the items you want to retreive.
+Use `lookup()` with the `bitwarden` argument, followed by the items you want to retrieve.
 The default field is `password`, but any other field can be specified.
-If you need to specify the path to the bitwarden CLI binary, use the `path` named argument.
+If you need to specify the path to the Bitwarden CLI binary, use the `path` named argument.
 For example:

 ```yaml
 # Get username for Slashdot and Google